dmrey01/Project4-House-Prediction/README.md

 - **#1 Gradient Boosting Regressor:** Chosen for its ability to handle non-linear data and provide robust predictive power through ensemble learning.
 This is a powerful ensemble technique that builds multiple models sequentially, each new model correcting errors made by the previous ones. **The notebook explores different numbers of estimators to optimize performance.
 The use of RMSE as an evaluation metric helps demonstrate the impact of increasing complexity (more estimators) on model accuracy.**

-- **#2 (tie) Lasso Regression:** Utilized for its ability to perform feature selection by shrinking the coefficients of less important features to zero. **This model uses L1 regularization to penalize the absolute size of coefficients.
-By varying the alpha parameter, which controls the strength of the regularization, the notebook shows how Lasso regression can prevent overfitting**, particularly in a dataset that may have multicollinearity or irrelevant features.
+- **#2 (tie) Lasso Regression:** Utilized for its ability to perform feature selection by shrinking the coefficients of less important features to zero.
+This model uses L1 regularization to penalize the absolute size of coefficients. **By varying the alpha parameter, which controls the strength of the regularization, the notebook shows how Lasso regression can prevent overfitting**, particularly in a dataset that may have multicollinearity or irrelevant features.
 The RMSE scores are computed to evaluate how well the model performs on unseen data.

 - **#2 (tie) Random Forest Regressor:** Selected for its versatility and reliability, providing excellent results particularly in terms of handling a variety of data types and feature importance determination.

 ## Conclusion
-This project successfully demonstrates the application of advanced machine learning techniques to real-world data.
-The models developed not only provide accurate predictions of house prices but also offer insights into the factors that most significantly affect residential property values.
+This project has **successfully demonstrated the application of various advanced machine learning techniques to predict house prices** using real-world data from Ames, Iowa.
+Through rigorous experimentation and evaluation, we have developed models that not only predict prices with considerable accuracy but also reveal significant insights into the factors influencing residential property values.

+**Challenges and Lessons Learned:**
+- Throughout this project, we faced several challenges including dealing with **missing data, selecting the most impactful features, and tuning hyperparameters for optimal model performance.**
+- Handling skewed data and transforming categorical data presented significant hurdles that were overcome through careful data preprocessing and feature engineering.
+From these challenges, **we learned the importance of meticulous data analysis and gained a deeper understanding of model sensitivity to data quality and feature selection.**